vepkenez/rest2backbone/readme.md

 1.2.4 -  some changes to JS -   better handling of errors when server is not responding

 1.2.5 -  fixed to work with django 1.5+ and newer django-rest-framework

+1.2.6 -  forked by gbezyuk, cleaned up and reformatted for compatibility with PEP8

 License:
 =========